 Is this change a good user experience

 Take experiment evaluation seriously.
 In growth, working on the right projects instead of the wrong ones is usually at least a factor of 10 in terms of experiment impact.
 It’s normal to have many experiments that don't beat the control group and therefore have no impact.
 However, you do want some major successes to balance those out.
-Great experiment evaluation a required skill for any high impact growth team.
-My next blog post will be a part 2 to this blog post, and talk about how to source great experiment ideas, now that we know have to evaluate them.
-Stay tuned and subscribe if you want to be notified when it comes out!
+Great experiment evaluation is a required skill for any high impact growth team.

-Want some advice with building a high impact growth team?
+Want some advice on building a high impact growth team?
 Email me at email@example.com